-- Resetting trip switches, and if necessary, turning off the mains supply - Replacing light bulbs, fluorescent tubes and starters (except communal areas) - Testing and cleaning any smoke detectors provided by us.
+- Resetting trip switches, and if necessary, turning off the mains supply - Replacing light bulbs, fluorescent tubes and starters (except communal areas) - Testing and cleaning any smoke and carbon monoxide detectors provided by us.

-Do not touch bare wires and do not touch sockets or switches with wet hands.
+- Do not remove, change or add any electrical fittings without our written permission - Do not touch bare wires and do not touch sockets or switches with wet hands.
 Also if water is leaking onto electrical fittings or a fitting is dangerous, do not use or touch any switches connected to it.
-Contact us immediately

-- Make sure that you know where the trip switches are located in your home and understand how to reset them.
-See Handy Hints on page 27 - Do not remove, change or add any electrical fittings without our permission - If you have no power it may be because you have not paid your bill or do not have enough credit on your meter.
+Contact us immediately - Make sure that you know where the trip switches are located in your home and understand how to reset them.
+See 'Handy hints' later in this guide - If you have no power it may be because you have not paid your bill or do not have enough credit on your meter.
 Or it may be a power cut- check with your neighbours.
 For power cuts you need to contact your electricity supplier's emergency number.
 If you call us out we will charge you for the call out.